The books we write, are not the only thing we are marketing to readers. Most people are interested in the person behind the words.

 It worked for a while and it was better than not having an About Page.
 However, just because you create an About Page doesn’t mean you shouldn’t revisit it.

-I now have a more succinct About Page that mentions a little about me, what I write and then includes photos as I prefer something more visual.
+As of writing this, I now have a more succinct About Page that mentions a little about me, what I write and then includes photos as I prefer something more visual.

 I’ve kept it in 1st person and made it more playful to go with my voice and tone.
 This is seen immediately, as I changed the page title from “About Page” to “Who, Me?”